 MaxCyte Reports First Quarter 2025 Financial Results and Reiterates Full Year 2025 Guidance

-ROCKVILLE, MD, May 7, 2025 — MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development and commercialization of next-generation cell therapeutics, today announced its first quarter ended March 31, 2025 financial results and reiterated its 2025 guidance.
+ROCKVILLE, Md., May 07, 2025 (GLOBE NEWSWIRE) -- MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development and commercialization of next-generation cell therapeutics, today announced its first quarter ended March 31, 2025 financial results and reiterated its 2025 guidance.

 First Quarter and Recent Highlights